 So what do the results look like? chip God-core i7-5500U came to a general score of 5,124 points in the performance test,core i7-4510U andcore i7-4500U result in only 3,800-3,900 points in the same test.
 This is a massive improvement of approximately 30 in the score, and although it is not necessarily possible to conclude that the Broadwell model offers good performance in 30,Haswell Comprehensive and absolute parallel - this is a very impressive annexation.

-Whether after the disappointments (relativity) brought with it by the 22 nanometer age when it comes to improvements Performence,14 nm Will the new one succeed in providing a significant leap forward?
-Very soon we will know the answer, at least in part.
+Whether after the disappointments (relativity) brought with it by the 22 nanometer age when it comes to improvements Performence, Will the new 14-nm era deliver a significant enough leap?
+We'll know the answer very soon, at least partially.

 Want more news and innovations right from the world's largest technology exhibition? click here